xwmx/nb/docs/index.markdown

 ### Metadata

-Metadata in `nb` is primarily derived from git, the filesystem, and file content, treating git and the filesystem like overlapping document databases.
+Metadata in `nb` is primarily derived from git, the filesystem, and file content.
 For example, displayed timestamps are derived from [`git log`](https://git-scm.com/docs/git-log), with [`nb show --added`](#show) displaying the datetime of the first commit containing the file and [`nb show --updated`](#show) displaying the datetime of the last commit in which the file was modified.
-Meanwhile, the file system's modified timestamp is used for sorting due to better performance in that use case.
+Meanwhile, the file system's modified timestamp used for sorting.

 `nb` also uses plain text files to store ids and state information in git, including